Haditha massacre

 By June 17, 2008, six defendants had their cases dropped and a seventh was found not guilty.
-The exception was former Staff Sergeant, now-Private Frank Wuterich.
+The only one of the eight charged to face punishment was Staff Sergeant Frank Wuterich.
 On October 3, 2007, the Article 32 hearing investigating officer recommended that charges of murder be dropped and Wuterich be tried for negligent homicide in the deaths of two women and five children.
-Further charges of assault and manslaughter were ultimately dropped; Wuterich was convicted of a single count of negligent dereliction of duty on January 24, 2012.
+Further charges of assault and manslaughter were ultimately dropped.
+Wuterich pled guilty to the only remaining charge, one count of negligent dereliction of duty, and was convicted on January 24, 2012.
 Wuterich received a rank reduction and pay cut but avoided jail time.
-Iraqis expressed disbelief and voiced outrage after the six-year U.S. military prosecution ended with none of the Marines sentenced to incarceration.
-A lawyer for the victims stated "this is an assault on humanity" before adding that he, as well as the Government of Iraq, might bring the case to international courts.
+Iraqis expressed disbelief and voiced outrage after the six-year U.S. military prosecution ended with none of the marines sentenced to incarceration.
+A lawyer for the victims stated "this is an assault on humanity" before adding that he, as well as the government of Iraq, might bring the case to international courts.

-Events

 Background

-Since the 2003 invasion of Iraq, U.S. military forces had been stationed in and around Haditha to control the Haditha Dam, a major hydroelectric installation.
-The area had seen several clashes between U.S. forces and insurgent groups since the beginning of the Iraq War, with many fatalities on both sides.

-A contemporary Time magazine poll reported that 85% of Iraq's Sunnis opposed coalition forces, as compared to 65% of Iraqis overall.
-Conditions in Haditha itself were known to have been deteriorating under militant rule, and attacks on U.S. troops as well as killings of suspected informants were common.
+In September 2005, the 3rd Battalion, 1st Marines (3/1) deployed to Haditha, an agricultural town along the Euphrates river in western Iraq.
+Prior to the deployment, a Guardian investigation reported that two Iraqi insurgent groups—Ansar al-Sunna and Al-Qaeda—had taken over operations of the town after driving out local police and civil servants.
+Although the battalion had been told to expect a battle like in Fallujah, where coalition forces had driven out Iraqi insurgents from the city, the marines faced no resistance upon entering Haditha.
+In Haditha, the marines established a base inside an abandoned school, which they named Forward Operating Base Sparta (FOB Sparta), and spent their time patrolling the town for insurgent activity.

+While Iraqi insurgents were present in Haditha, and the town had been the site of several roadside bombings from makeshift explosives known as IEDs, insurgents rarely directly engaged with marines.
+Marines instead spent their time searching for insurgents, seizing munitions, and building rapport with local residents as part of the US military's "hearts and minds" campaign.

+Killings

 Roadside bombing

-On November 19, 2005, an improvised explosive device (IED), composed of 155 mm artillery shells and explosive-filled propane tanks, was placed along their route some time before 3rd Battalion, 1st Marines (3/1) arrived in Haditha.
-The IED targeted a squad from 3/1 K Company, 3rd Platoon, which was on a resupply convoy.
+On November 19, 2005, a 3/1 resupply convoy triggered an IED explosion, killing one marine and injuring two others.
 Lance Corporal Miguel Terrazas was killed instantly at 7:15 a.m.
-Terrazas was driving the Humvee when it was hit by the bomb.
+Terrazas was driving the Humvee when it was bisected by the explosion.
 Lance Corporal James Crossan was in the passenger seat and was thrown out of the vehicle and trapped under the rear passenger tire.
-The Humvee was bisected by the explosion.
 Private First Class Salvador Guzman was in the back of the vehicle conducting security for the convoy and was thrown from the Humvee.
 Both Crossan and Guzman were taken to a landing zone to be evacuated for medical attention.
-Crossan was medically discharged from the USMC due to the wounds he received that day.
-Guzman returned to active duty after healing and went on a 2nd deployment with 3/1 to Iraq in April 2007.
+Crossan was medically discharged from the Marines due to the wounds he received that day.
+Guzman returned to active duty after healing and went on a second deployment with 3/1 to Iraq in April 2007.